 People stopped standing with, and started standing against.

 The mantra of recent times changed: “If you are not with us, then you’re against us”.
-Where “taking a stand” had been an expression of our personal values, it shifted and became used as a threat or accusation by people in governments or positions of power.
+Where “taking a stand” had been an expression of our personal values, it shifted and became used as an accusation by people in positions of power.

 There is nothing wrong with taking a stand.
 But standing up does not need to mean standing against.
-At The Bullying Revolution, we have for a long time advocated for a shift away away from “standing against” terminology as necessary to creating cultural change.
-Organisations must evolve as they learn and grow, and we ditched this standing against language when we realised how its use may be negatively construed, even though we were always focused on building a kindness approach.
+At The Bullying Revolution, we have advocated for a shift away away from “standing against” terminology as necessary to creating cultural change.
+Organisations must evolve as they learn and grow, and we ditched the “standing against” language when we realised how its use may be negatively construed, even though we were always focused on building a kindness approach.

 The only thing we take away is negativity and hostility.

 It is really quite simple to shift language while maintaining a position and taking a stand.
-For example, in the context of recent events in the global media, we would not say that we stand against the NRA; we would say that we stand for an end to gun violence, and that we stand with the youth of Parkland.
+Take for example, the context of recent events in the global media involving protests following gun violence.
+In response to this, we would not say that we stand against gun ownership; we would say that we stand for an end to gun violence, and that we stand with youth protestors.
 The only thing we remove in this shift is negativity and hostility – the things that foster violence.

 Let’s work towards proactively standing for something, rather than taking sides against things.